No. 13 Wisconsin confident it will play Saturday at Michigan - WHIZ News

 Wisconsin (1-0) hasn’t played since a season-opening 45-7 victory over Illinois on Oct.
 23. The Badgers canceled games at Nebraska and at home with Purdue over the last two weeks.

-Michigan will be the first team to face Wisconsin since the outbreak.
+Michigan would be the first team to face Wisconsin since the outbreak.

 “I wouldn’t say I have any concerns,” Michigan defensive end Taylor Upshaw said shortly after the announcement.
 “I hope we get to play.
 I’m excited.”